-David C. Chao is Postdoctoral Fellow in Asian American Theology at Princeton Theological Seminary.
+David C. Chao, ThM '11, PhD '19, is postdoctoral fellow in Asian American theology at Princeton Theological Seminary.
 He has degrees from Yale University (BA), Regent College (MDiv), and Princeton Theological Seminary (ThM, PhD).
 He teaches Asian and Asian American theologies with special attention to the problems of colonialism and race.
 He is a member of the American Academy of Religion.
 His research and writing focus on Asian American theology, the uses of Christian doctrine for liberation, the theology of Karl Barth, and the convergence and divergence of Protestant and Catholic dogmatics.
 He is a member of the Presbyterian Church (USA).

 - “Marginality, Race, and Power in Asian American Theology: Describing Racial Domination” (under review)